qlik-oss/enigma.js/docs/migrate-v1.md

 In enigma.js version 1, there was a concept called "enigma.js services" which was planned to be expanded with different modules supporting communication with a wide range of Qlik back-end services.
-In enigma.js version 2 we are dropping this concept in an effort to _streamline enigma.js for communicating against QIX engine(s)_.
+In enigma.js version 2 this concept has been dropped in an effort to _streamline enigma.js for communicating against QIX engine(s)_.

-The enigma.js REST service is no more, and we recommend using [swagger-js](https://github.com/swagger-api/swagger-js) to accomplish the same by using a library that is streamlined for generating and providing APIs based on OpenAPI/swagger definitions.
+The enigma.js REST service is no longer available, and we recommend that you use [swagger-js](https://github.com/swagger-api/swagger-js) to accomplish the same by using a library that is streamlined for generating and providing APIs based on OpenAPI/swagger definitions.